voxel51/eta/README.md

 # ETA: Extensible Toolkit for Analytics

-An open and extensible video analytics infrastructure.
+An open and extensible computer vision, machine learning and video analytics infrastructure.

 This project is supported by the [NIST Public Safety Innovation Accelerator Program](https://www.nist.gov/news-events/news/2017/06/nist-awards-385-million-accelerate-public-safety-communications).